 At WWDC21, Apple released a new macOS (version 12) called Monterey.
-In this article you will learn what’s new in the macOS Monterey, which Macs support Monterey and how to prepare your Mac for a future update to macOS Monterey.
+In this article, you will learn what’s new in the macOS Monterey, how to prepare your Mac for a software update and how to upgrade your Mac to macOS Monterey.

 - What’s new in macOS Monterey.